-JCloud Law‚ PLLC is a boutique Estate Planning and Asset Protection law practice located in Scottsdale‚ Arizona.
+JCloud Law‚ P.C. is a boutique Estate Planning and Asset Protection law practice located in Scottsdale‚ Arizona and San Diego, California.
 We develop customized estate and asset protection plans to effectively protect your legacy and wealth.

 Jeffrey B. Cloud has extensive experience in estate planning and wealth protection‚ trust administration‚ special needs trusts‚ guardianships and fiduciary matters.
 In 2015, Mr. Cloud was a member of the small group committee that drafted the Arizona Achieving A Better Life Experience (ABLE) Act that was signed into legislation on May 12, 2016 (HB 2388).